-It’s easy to think that optimization is just a fancy name for web design, but there’s more to it than that (although ⅓ of visitors will leave your site if it’s particularly unappealing).
-It also involves getting more customers to your site in the first place and seamlessly guiding them through the sales cycle without them even realizing.
+It’s easy to think that optimization is just a fancy name for web design, but there’s more to it than that.
+It also involves getting more customers to your site in the first place and seamlessly guiding them through the sales cycle without them even realizing it.

 This is why it’s so important to provide a good website experience.
 88% of online consumers won’t return to a site after a bad experience and slow-loading websites alone have cost retailers $2.6 billion in lost sales each year.

 So how do you get started with this whole optimization thing?

 How to Optimize Your Website for More Sales

 Put Your Products Front and Center

 As a manufacturer, your products are your most important asset.
 This is what visitors come to your site for, so give them what they want right away.

 Research shows that 86% of visitors actively want to see information about your products and services when they land on your site, so keep this statistic in mind when planning and designing every single page – particularly your homepage.

 Ask yourself whether your products are front and center – are they the first thing visitors see when they land on your site?
 Do you offer more than one way to navigate to your products?
 How many “clicks” does someone have to take before they find your catalog?

 All of this comes together to funnel your visitors to the next step of the buying cycle: your product pages.